 In politics and business, McAuliffe has worked with people from all walks of life and different political backgrounds.
 He entered national politics at the age of 23 as the national finance director for President Jimmy Carter.
 He was elected Democratic National Committee chairman in 2000 and served until 2005.
 He co-chaired President Bill Clinton's 1996 campaign for reelection and his 1997 Presidential Inauguration.
 He was also chairman of the 2000 Democratic National Convention and chairman of Hillary Clinton's 2008 Presidential Campaign.
 In 1993, he was appointed by President Clinton as Ambassador and Commissioner General of the United States Taejon International Exposition in South Korea.

 The youngest child growing up in a middle-class family, McAuliffe has been a lifelong entrepreneur.
 At age 14, he started his own business paving driveways for neighbors and local businesses.
 Since then, he has worked with and led dozens of businesses in diverse sectors of the economy helping to improve companies and create economic opportunity.

 McAuliffe and his wife Dorothy were married in 1988.
 They have five children.
 Their eldest son is a Captain in the United States Marine Corps.

 The Nation’s Prospects.
-Terry McAuliffe addresses the policies and decisions that are shaping America in the Trump era.
+McAuliffe addresses the policies and decisions that are shaping America in the current administration.
 He discusses the current state of politics in Washington, bringing his decades of experience working closely with the political figures across the entire political spectrum.
 His presentations are energetic, optimistic, and always full of the humor, honesty, and charisma that has made him a favorite with audiences of any political orientation.